oguma/postman/readme.md

 ## Installation

-1. Upload all files to your hosting service via FTP client.
+1. Upload all files into postman directory on your hosting service via FTP client.
 2. Rename _htaccess and dat/_htaccess to .htaccess and dat/.htaccess
 3. Set index.py permission to 700 (or something.
 See hosting service documents).
 4. Access https://yourdomain.com/postman/ with web browser.